guidesmiths/chapter-devops/pocs/AwsProton/README.md

 When I got this to work I began to investigate how to parameterize with `jinja` the values of the template to make them compatible with `Proton`.
 Both template types includes the file `manifest.yaml` for allowing `Cloudformation` templates to **receive some input** params through `schema/schema.yaml` config file.

+## How to speed up the start-up process with `Proton`?

+After having written the `Cloudformation` template to **deploy an image** from a **public ECR** in the `App Runner` I was getting permission errors when pulling the image.
+So I decided to use <a href="https://former2.com/">Former2</a> to generate a `Cloudformation` template from an `App Runner` resource that I manually created from the `AWS dashboard` and it was working fine.
+In this way I obtained a template for `Cloudformation` ready to be parameterized by using `jinja`.

 # Deploying this POC

 ## Cloudformation validation